opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

         This will give smaller packets precedence over larger packets.

-target
+target & interval
-"""""""
+""""""""""""""""""
-Target is a good parameter to tune for faster connections.
+Target is a good parameter for tune to prevent CoDel being too aggressive.
+Target should be tuned to be at least the transmission time of a single MTU-sized packet at the WAN egress.
 This is basically the start time that will trigger the AQM to keep watch, and wait for Interval before taking any action.

-If you have a very fast Fiber WAN connection or a slower Cable/DSL WAN connection is maybe worth to try to tune target.
+If you have a very fast Fiber WAN connection or a slower Cable/DSL WAN connection is maybe worth to try to tune Target.
 If your average RTT is 12ms in normal non latency situations, 5ms default can be too low, as there is no reason to trigger the AQM.

-To do this we can run excessive ping to the HOP after your OPNsense and take the **average rtt round up** as your **target**.
+To do this we can run excessive ping to the HOP after your OPNsense and take the **average rtt round up as your Target**.
 In this case 12ms

 .. code-block::